agility/agility-cms-app-sdk/README.md

 ## How it Works
 The **App SDK** facilitates a communication layer between Agility CMS and a single-page app that will be loaded in an iFrame.
 Using the SDK allows you to easily integrate with the CMS using JavaScript.

-At this time, only Custom Fields are supported, however there are plans to introduce new UI locations such as Sidebar apps.
+At this time, only Custom Fields and Flyouts are supported, however there are plans to introduce new UI locations such as Sidebar components (that would appear on content).

 ### What you can Do
 Just rendering your UI in a content input form isn't enough.
-The **App SDK  ** allows you to:
+The **App SDK** allows you to:
+-  Render a custom field
 - Set a custom field value
 - Set the value of another field
 - Run custom logic when another field changes